CHCAA-EDUX/scientific-computing-01/classes/class2.md

 8) Write code that prints "Hello" if 1 is stored in `spam`, prints "Howdy" if 2 is stored in `spam`, and prints "Greetings!" if anything else is stored in spam.

-9) What is an infinite loop and what keys can you press if your program is stuck in one?
+9) What is an infinite loop and what keys can you press if your program is stuck in one (hint: google)?

 10) What is the difference between break and continue statements?